Creating a Database

 Ensure PostgreSQL is Running

-Check the PostgreSQL service status, this ensure that the PostgreSQL instance is running on your local instance:
+Check the PostgreSQL service status, this ensures that the PostgreSQL instance is running on your local instance:

 sudo systemctl status postgresql